JohnRobert17/EvilAge-Game/README.md

 It's a game where you smack orcs and ogres.

 **Current Status**: Unfinished

-you can find the game here: https://johnrobert17.itch.io/evil-age
+You can find the game here: https://johnrobert17.itch.io/evil-age

 **Feel free to copy!** I encourage anyone to learn from this code.